-Implantable Contraceptive (progestin)
+Contraceptive Implant (progestin)

-• Continually releases a low, steady dose of progestin for a period of up to three years.
+• Continually releases a low, steady dose of

-• Stops egg from leaving the ovary.
+• Stops egg from leaving the ovary

-How the Implantable Contraceptive Is Used:
+How the Implant Is Used:

-• No need to remember to do anything on a schedule.
+• No need to remember to do anything on a schedule

-• Do not have to interrupt sex.
+• Does not interrupt sex

-• Protects against bad cramps and pregnancy in the tubes.
+• Protects against bad cramps and pregnancy in the tubes

 Possible Problems or Disadvantages:

-• No protection against STIs, including HIV/AIDs.
+• No protection against STIs, including HIV/AIDs

-• May have redness, swelling, and pain at the spot where the rod was implanted and there may be some scarring at insertion site.
+• May have redness, swelling, and pain at the spot where the rod was implanted and there may be some scarring at the insertion site.

-• May have headaches and mood swings.
+• May have headaches and mood swings

-• May have irregular bleeding and spotting or no monthly periods at all.
+• May have irregular bleeding and spotting or no monthly periods at all

 • May not be a good choice for women who have had breast cancer, liver disease, stroke, diabetes or blood clots.